-- an individual who is a citizen or resident of the U.S.; - a corporation (including any entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the U.S., any state thereof or the District of Columbia; - · an estate the income of which is subject to U.S. federal income tax purposes regardless of its source; or - a trust (A) if a court within the U.S. is able to exercise primary jurisdiction over the trust's administration and one or more U.S. persons have the authority to control all its substantial decisions, or (B) if, in general, it was in existence on August 20, 1996, was treated as a U.S. person under the Code (as defined below) on the previous day and made a valid election to continue to be so treated.
+• a corporation (including any entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the U.S.,

+- an estate the income of which is subject to U.S. federal income tax purposes regardless of its source; or - a trust (A) if a court within the U.S. is able to exercise primary jurisdiction over the trust's administration and one or more U.S. persons have the authority to control all its substantial decisions, or (B) if, in general, it was in existence on August 20, 1996, was treated as a U.S. person under the Code (as defined below) on the previous day and made a valid election to continue to be so treated.